yvaaa/yvaaa/README.md

-#🔵 yva#0001
+# yva#0001

-discord is above.

-#🔵 stuff i do
+# stuff i do

 + i sometimes make roblox scripts, guis, and other stuff.

-- i play games like csgo, rust, etc..
+- i play games.

-+

-#🔵 End

-goodbye!
++ i like really any genre of game.

 <!---